Theory and History of Ontology by Raul Corazzon | e-mail: rc

 Postfazione di Daniela Angelucci.

 Ales Bello, Angela.
 2004.
-"The Controversy About the Existence of the World in Edmund Husserl's Phenomenological School A. Reinach, R. Ingarden, H. Conrad-Martius, E. Stein."
-Analecta Husserliana.The Yearbook of Phenomenological Research no. 79:97-116.
+"The Controversy about the Existence of the World in Edmund Husserl's Phenomenological School: A. Reinach, R. Ingarden, H. Conrad-Martius, E. Stein."
+In Does the World Exist?
+Plurisignificant Ciphering of Reality, edited by Tymieniecka, Anna-Teresa, 97-116.
+Dordrecht: Kluwer.

 "The aim of the essay consists in analyzing one of the most important points of discussion among some of Husserl's disciples: A. Reinach, R. Ingarden, H. Conrad-Martius, E. Stein, that is the existence of the world and the way to prove it.
 The research leads to two consequences: to pinpoint Husserl's particular and original interpretation regarding "existence" that concludes to the acceptance of it and the difference between his transcendental phenomenology and that one sustained by his disciples that can be called a realistic phenomenology.
 In this contest E. Stein assumed a peculiar position that to some extend combines the two attitudes."